Department of Commerce

 Improper Payments Website

-The Improper Payments Information Act (IPIA) of 2002 (Public Law 107-300), as amended by the Improper Payments Elimination and Recovery Act (IPERA) of 2010 (Public Law 111-204) and the Improper Payments Elimination and Recovery Improvement Act of 2012 (Public Law 112-248), requires agencies to periodically review all programs and activities and identify those that may be susceptible to significant improper payments, take multiple actions when programs and activities are identified as susceptible to significant improper payments, and annually report information on their improper payments monitoring and minimization efforts.
-Office of Management and Budget (OMB) Circular A-123, Appendix C, Requirements for Effective Measurement and Remediation of Improper Payments, provides guidance to agencies to comply with IPIA, as amended, and for agency improper payments efforts.
+The Improper Payments Information Act (IPIA) of 2002, as amended by the Improper Payments Elimination and Recovery Act (IPERA) of 2010 and the Improper Payments Elimination and Recovery Improvement Act of 2012, requires agencies to periodically review all programs and activities and identify those that may be susceptible to significant improper payments, take multiple actions when programs and activities are identified as susceptible to significant improper payments, and annually report information on their improper payments monitoring and minimization efforts.
+Office of Management and Budget (OMB) Circular A-123, Management’s Responsibility for Internal Control, Appendix C, Requirements for Effective Measurement and Remediation of Improper Payments, provides guidance to agencies to comply with IPIA, as amended, and for agency improper payments efforts.
 An improper payment is any payment that should not have been made or that was made in an incorrect amount under statutory, contractual, administrative, or other legally applicable requirements.
-The Department has not itself identified any programs or activities susceptible to significant improper payments nor any significant problems with improper payments.
+The Department has not identified any programs or activities susceptible to significant improper payments nor any significant problems with improper payments.

 On January 29, 2013, the President signed into law the Disaster Relief Appropriations Act (Act), which provides a total of $50.5 billion in aid for Hurricane Sandy disaster victims and their communities.
 The National Oceanic and Atmospheric Administration (NOAA) received $326 million of funds under the Act for Hurricane Sandy recovery and other disaster-related activities.
-Pursuant to OMB Memorandum M-13-07, Accountability for Funds Provided by the Disaster Relief Appropriations Act, the Department in March 2013 submitted its final plan for accountability, internal controls, and other requirements, for funds provided to NOAA by the Act.
+Pursuant to OMB Memorandum M-13-07, Accountability for Funds Provided by the Disaster Relief Appropriations Act, the Department in March 2013 submitted its final plan for accountability, internal controls, and other requirements for funds provided to NOAA by the Act.
 The Act sets forth that programs and activities receiving funds under the Act shall be deemed to be susceptible to significant improper payments for the purposes of requirements under IPIA of 2002, as amended, and are required to calculate and report an improper payments estimate for the FY 2014 reporting period, to the extent possible.
-The Department will develop and submit to OMB for its approval a sampling methodology plan for funds received under the Act by NOAA, which, when carried out, will result in a NOAA improper payments estimate that will be reported for the FY 2014 reporting period.
+The Department submitted to OMB in June 2014 a sampling methodology plan for FY 2013 disbursements made under the Act by NOAA.
+In September 2014, testing of FY 2013 disbursements was performed by an independent contractor, in order to yield a statistically valid improper payments estimate as required by OMB Circular A-123, Appendix C .
+The independent contractor determined that all sample items tested for improper payments were found to be properly disbursed, and as a result, determined that the estimated amount improperly disbursed is zero.

 Executive Order 13520, Reducing Improper Payments, was issued on November 20, 2009, to help federal agencies reduce and prevent improper payments through increased transparency and improved agency accountability.
 The Executive Order requires that, along with other requirements, federal agencies with high-priority or risk-susceptible programs (for purposes of improper payments) name accountable officers for improper payments; monitor any such programs; establish goals for reducing improper payments; and report high-dollar improper payments.
 The Department established, as required, a prominently displayed link on its home page to internet-based resources on addressing improper payments, and also provides a web link to Treasury’s improper payments web site (see PaymentAccuracy.gov website information below).

-The Office of Management and Budget (OMB) issued implementation guidance for the Executive Order by updating OMB Circular A-123, Management’s Responsibility for Internal Control, Appendix C, Part III, Requirements for Implementing Executive Order 13520: Reducing Improper Payments.
-In accordance with OMB implementation guidance, agencies should track improper payments identified and recovered through various agency endeavors.
+OMB issued implementation guidance for the Executive Order by updating OMB Circular A-123, Appendix C, Part III, Requirements for Implementing Executive Order 13520: Reducing Improper Payments.
+Agencies should track improper payments identified and recovered through various agency endeavors.
 As appropriate, agencies should identify improper payments identified and recovered through:

 - Statistical samples under IPIA (i.e., improper payments identified in the sample to calculate a program’s annual error measurement);